SciCatProject/scicatlive/services/backendv3/README.md

 #### [mongo](./config/datasources.json#L6-L17)

-TL;DR in most cases, it is enough to set the desired url with the full connection string to your mongo instance.
+TL;DR in most cases, is enough to set the desired url with the full connection string to your mongo instance.

 Name | Description | Value
 --- | --- | ---